PoornimaTom/WeatherPredictionOnSpark/README.md

 ## Decision Trees
 If you are a beginner to Machine Learning, this section will help you understand the basics of Decision Tree and how we have used it to solve the problem at hand.

 Decision tree builds classification or regression models in the form of a tree structure.
 A dataset is incrementally broken down into smaller subsets simultaneously developing an associated decision tree.
-Each subset is chosen greedily by selecting the best split from a set of possible splits, in order to maximize the information gain at a tree node.The final result is a tree with **decision nodes** and **leaf nodes**.
+Each subset is chosen greedily by selecting the best split from a set of possible splits, in order to maximize the information gain at a tree node.
+The final result is a tree with **decision nodes** and **leaf nodes**.
 A decision node (e.g. Latitude, Pressure, Humidity) has two or more branches split based on its values.
 For classification problems, leaf node represents a classification or decision like *Rain*.
 For regression problems, leaf node represents a predicted numerical value like *temperature value*.
 The below diagram shows how we have used Decision Tree classification to predict the weather condition.

 ![alt text](https://github.com/PoornimaTom/WeatherPredictionOnSpark/blob/master/images/Decision%20Tree.jpg)